Hybrid divide-and-conquer approach for tree search algorithms: Hybrid speed-ups for tree search in satisfiability problems

-Accordingly, in Appendix~\ref{app:sia}, we give a partial solution to this: a reversible algorithm for SIA, which works for a special class of formulas -- those of \emph{bounded index width}.
-For a given Boolean formula $F$ and a variable ordering $\vec x$, we defined the index-width $\iw(F)$ of a formula to be the largest difference between two indices of variables in a clause of the formula $F$, i.e.~$\iw(F) = \max_{C \in F} \max_{x_i,x_j \in C} |i-j|$.
+\begin{definition} For a given Boolean formula $F$ and a variable ordering $\vec x$, we defined the index-width $\iw(F)$ of a formula to be the largest difference between two indices of variables in a clause of the formula $F$, i.e.

-Specifically, we provide an algorithm which has polynomial runtime, and space complexity $S_{adv} + S_{w}$, where $S_{adv}$ is the advice-string register, and $S_{w} = \log_2(n/w) w + O(\polylog(n))$, for any $k-$CNF formula, see Appendix~\ref{app:sia}. {We do so by providing a frugal, reversible implementation of SIA, and then by this computation into $\nicefrac nw$ blocks of $w$ variables and by applying Bennett's reversible pebbling strategy on those blocks~\cite{bennett}.